MennaElhawagy/habit_tracker/user_stories.md

 Personalize a habit with color
 _As a user, I want to assign a specific color to each habit to make it personal to me._
 **Acceptance Criteria:**
-1. Habit edit form includes a color picker.
+1. Habit add form includes a color picker.
 2. Selected color appears in lists and charts.
 3. Color choice persists after app restart.
 **Priority:** Low